 The example below demonstrates how to retrieve a list of all printers (including network printers for which a driver is installed).

 Dim printerList As Printer() = Printer.GetLocalPrinters()

+The PrintJob class has a PrintPriority property that allows specifying a print job's priority (1-99).
 The following example demonstrates specifying a print job priority.
-A value between 1 and 99 sets the job priority, where 99 is the highest priority.
+A value between 1 and 99 sets the job priority, where 99 is the highest.
 By default, the PrintPriority property value is set to 1.
-When the Windows print spooler receives multiple jobs with different priorities it prioritizes the spooled jobs with the highest print priority value.
+When the Windows print spooler receives multiple jobs with different priorities, it prioritizes the spooled jobs with the highest print priority value.

 InputPdf pdf = new InputPdf(pdfFilePath); PrintJob printJob = new PrintJob(Printer.Default, pdf); printJob.PrintPriority = 10; printJob.Print();

 Dim pdf As InputPdf = New InputPdf(pdfFilePath) Dim printJob As PrintJob = New PrintJob(Printer.Default, pdf) printJob.PrintPriority = 10 printJob.Print()